These notes are to help those who would like to

 It is no longer simple for some bars to show

-matches screened on BT Sport, BBC, ITV etc. Most now have devised
+matches screened on TNT Sport, BBC, ITV etc. Most now have devised

 various internet based solutions of varying quality and quantity.